Waste & Recycling

 Yard Waste Recycling

 Yard Waste collection is included in your monthly fee.
 No stickers are required.
-Yard waste is collected at the curb from the first of April through the end of November.
+Yard waste is collected at the curb from the first of April through December 1st.
 You must place the yard waste in a “Kraft” paper bag.
 Plastic bags are not acceptable for yard waste or leaves.
 There is a 50 pound limit for each “Kraft” bag and/or bundle.

 Twigs & Branches